 CATEGORY TOOL(S) PURPOSE AUDIENCE HOW TO USE TIME NEEDED Action Information Sharing - Final consent form for release of information This tool emphasizes intersectionality through the identification of data collection, analysis and sharing of intersectional data to meet the needs and rights of diverse survivors.
 GBV actors Project Manager to facilitate for implementing partners or referral partner staff, or for organizations who are involved in partnerships.
-30 mins Action Guidelines for obtaining informed consent/assent from GBV survivors This emphasizes the importance of obtaining informed consent and assent from survivors to share their information when they access services or are referred to other service providers during initial intake interviews.
+30 mins Action Guidelines for obtaining infor- med consent/ assent from GBV survivors This emphasizes the importance of obtaining informed consent and assent from survivors to share their information when they access services or are referred to other service providers during initial intake interviews.
 Primarily for use by GBV actors Apply this guidance to intake and consent process.
 1-1.5 hours Action Intake and Consent - Intake and initial assessment form This shows the content of the intake and assessment form.
 GBV actors that do not have these tools in place OR have existing tools and want to supplement them with intersectional guidance (e.g. GBVIMS users).
 Complete this form during consultation with the survivor.
 Depends on time with survivor.
-Action Intake and Consent - Intake and initial assessment form guidance This emphasizes intersectionality through the collection of data on characteristics on who has (or does not have) access to services when conducting initial intake interviews.
+Action and initial assessment form This emphasizes intersectionality through the collection of data on characteristics on who has (or does not have) access to services when conducting initial intake interviews.
+GBV actors that do not have these tools in place OR have existing tools and want to supplement them with intersectional guidance (e.g. GBVIMS users).
+Ensure Do No Harm approach when using this tool (prioritize safety of survivor).
+Apply this guidance to intake and consent process.
 1-1.5 hours